garylirocks/quickrefs/machine-learning.markdown

     $$w = w - \alpha\frac{\partial}{\partial{w}}J(w, b)$$
     $$b = b - \alpha\frac{\partial}{\partial{b}}J(w, b)$$

-    - $\alpha$ is the learning rate, which is a small positive number, such as 0.01, if it's too small, it will take a long time to converge, if it's too large, it may overshoot (not converge)
+    - $\alpha$ is the **learning rate**, which is a small positive number, such as 0.01, if it's too small, it will take a long time to converge, if it's too large, it may overshoot (not converge)
     ![Convergence vs. overshoot](./images/ml_gradient-descent.png)

     - $\frac{\partial}{\partial{w}}J(w, b)$ is the partial derivative with respect to $w$, ie. a small change of $J(w, b)$ divided by a small change of $w$